IFURL

 Cities and villages are indispensable for the sustainable development of mankind, which urbanization processes are extremely important.
 In order to highlight the concept of rural region revitalization, which has been neglected, UN-Habitat proactively responds to the ongoing United Nations’ reform through innovation and opens itself to bold new tools, technologies, and ideas on sustainable urban and rural development.
 More on the work of UN-Habitat on urban-rural linkages can be found here.

-Urban rural linkages approach aligns with most Sustainable Development Goals and more explicitly Goal 11 which “promotes sustainable cities and communities, and supports positive economic, social, and environmental links between urban, peri-urban, and rural areas.
+Urban rural linkages approach aligns with most Sustainable Development Goals and more explicitly Goal 11 which “promotes sustainable cities and communities, and supports positive economic, social, and environmental links between urban, peri-urban, and rural areas.”

-Over 195 member States committed to the New Urban Agenda (NUA) which promotes sustainable development in both urban and rural areas with a vision of Leaving No one behind.
 As the United Nations agency for human settlements which comprises of not only cities but also the surrounding settlements, UN-Habitat is mandated to foster the implementation of SDG 11 and NUA.

 The International Forum on Urban-Rural Linkages (IFURL) is one of the key activities of the UN-Habitat Urban-Rural Linkages work which includes, capturing, analyzing and disseminating the inspiring practices globally on the subject.
 It serves as a platform to promote urban rural linkages for sustainable development and wellbeing for all across the urban-rural continuum.
 It also provides the opportunity of learning country-specific case studies, innovative approaches and tools, emerging knowledge on territorial development to diverse stakeholders from government, academia, civil societies and private sectors.
 In this way, all stakeholders are able to learn from each other.
 The past IFURL events have been co-hosted and co-organized by UN-Habitat, the Zhejiang Provincial Department of Housing and Urban-Rural Development, the Lishui Municipal People’s Government, and the Songyang County People’s Government